Startups

 If you receive security deposits and other advances, and you have an unrestricted right to these payments, you must report them in the year received.

-Payments in lieu of rent:
+Payments in Lieu of Rent

 If a tenant pays expenses on your behalf in lieu of paying you rent, such payments to third parties are included in your business income as rental income.

-Cancellation or bonus payments:
+Cancellation or Bonus Payments

 Bartering Income

+If you exchange your goods or services for property, you're involved in bartering transactions.
 Bartering transactions can be done one-on-one or through a barter exchange.
 In any case, income must be reported by each recipient.
+Transactions done through a barter exchange are reported to the IRS on Form 1099-B, Proceeds from Broker and Barter Exchange Transactions.

 What to include in income when bartering: